jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/CloudBerry-2.md

 Display name: Display name and fill in your own user name generally.

-Service point: Fill in service domain name of S3 compatible to JD Cloud.
-(For service domain name of compatible S3, please refer to https: //www.jdcloud.com/help/detail/1902/isCatalog/1 )
+Service point: Fill in [service endpoint of S3 compatible](../../API-Reference-S3-Compatible/Regions-And-Endpoints.md) to JD Cloud.

 Access key, Secret key: AK and SK access to OSS service